timescale/docs/timescaledb/overview/data-model-flexibility/index.md

 2017-01-01 01:03:42 | ghi789 | 100 | 100MB | 56 |  77 | roof

-Now, let's look at various ways to model this data:
+Now you can look at various ways to model this data:

 - [Wide data model][wide-data-model]
 - [Narrow data model][narrow-data-model]